mxstbr/mxstbr.com/pages/thoughts/margin.md

 Margin breaks component encapsulation.
 A well-built component should not affect anything outside itself.

 Margin makes reusability harder.
-Good components are usable in any context.
+Good components are usable in any context or layout.

 Margin conflicts with how designers think.
 Designers think about space in relation and context.
 They define how far a component should be from another component in a specific instance.

-By banning margin from all components you have to build more reusable and encapsuled components.
+By banning margin from all components you have to build more reusable and encapsulated components.

 ### Moving responsibility

-Instead of margin I recommend you use spacer components.
-For example, Seek's design system popularized the [`Stack` component](https://seek-oss.github.io/braid-design-system/components/Stack):
+Instead of margin I recommend you use spacer components, which move the responsibility of managing space to the parent-level.

+For example, the Braid design system popularized the [`Stack` component](https://seek-oss.github.io/braid-design-system/components/Stack):

 ```jsx
 <Stack space={3}>